 Between these two paradigms there is semi-supervised learning.
-In semisupervised learning, there are labeled examples as well as unlabeled data.
+In semi-supervised learning, there are labeled examples as well as unlabeled data.
 One type of semi-supervised learning methods uses the information present in the training data as supervisory information [12] in order to find a class distribution in the unlabeled data and to update the classifier using this class separation as a training set.
 In our tracking setting there is exactly one labeled example.
-In [27], a semisupervised learning method called P/N-learning is introduced.
+In [27], a semi-supervised learning method called P/N-learning is introduced.
 This method shows how so-called structural constraints can extract training data from unlabeled data for binary classification.
 In P/N-learning, there are two types of constraints: A P-constraint identifies false negative outputs and adds them as positive training examples.
-An N-constraint does the converse.
-In Fig. 19, X_u refers to the unlabeled data available.
+An N-constraint does the opposite.
+As it is depicted in Fig. 4.1, X_u refers to the unlabeled data available.
 This data is first classified by an existing classifier that assigns labels Y_u to X_u .
 Then, the structural constraints, according to some criterion, identify misclassified examples X_c with new labels Y_c .
 These examples are then added to the training set and training is performed, which results in an update of the classification function.